z0r1k/chai/README.md

 FEATURES NEEDED:(please add to the list)
 - the ability to drag and drop marker for new center of search.
 - the ability to drag the map and see more results.
+- Add Seating to the rating of a shop.

+BUGS to Fix:
+- After rating a shop in a remote search, the map centers around the location of the user.
+It should stay centered on the searched area
+- When the address field is empty and you click the search button an error pops up